Siege of Groningen (1672): Siege

-The siege started on the 21st of July, in contrast towards the earlier cities, Groningen was well prepared under the command of Carl von Rabenhaupt, with a garrison of around 2.500 men.
-The troops of the Bishop surrounded the city, and the countryside would be plundered.
+The siege started on 21 July.
+In contrast to other Dutch cities besieged earlier in the war, Groningen was well prepared under the command of Carl von Rabenhaupt, with a garrison of around 2,500 men.
+The troops of the Bishop surrounded the city, and the countryside was plundered.

-On the 26th, after a few days, the attacking armies caused significant damage to the surrounding houses.
+On 26 July, after a few days, the attacking armies caused significant damage to the surrounding houses.
 The day after, the Münsterite and Cologne forces started to bombard the city.
 That would earn Bernhard the nickname 'Bommen Berend' in the Netherlands.
 When these bombardments happened, the inhabitants of Groningen attempted to seek help for more troops to defend the city.
-On the 27th of July, their request was received by the States General, William III of Orange decided to send a regiment to Groningen under.
+On 27 July, their request was received by the States General, and William III of Orange decided to send a regiment to Groningen under Colonel Jorman.

-Although the troops under Bernhard von Galen tried hard to bombard the city, their attempts were to no avail, mainly due to their supplies being harassed by a guerilla campaign by Hans Willem van Aylva in Friesland.
+Although the troops under Bernhard von Galen tried hard to bombard the city, their attempts were to no avail, mainly due to their supplies being harassed by a guerilla campaign by van Aylva in Friesland.
 On the 27th of August, Bernhard had to retreat due to his men starving and poor conditions.
 Groningen was successfully defended.